AlexWidman/widma-DM1595-JS/README.md

 - the dinner may have 1 or more guests, the default should be 2
 - only one dish of a certain type (starter, main course, dessert, etc) can exist in the menu

-Dishes and ingredients are stored in an array constant.
+Possible dishes and ingredients are stored in an array constant.
 You need to implement dish search and retrieval functionality (the DishSource object).

 To implement this, you only need to modify [js/DinnerModel.js](/js/DinnerModel.js).